Who We Are

 The Richmond Volleyball Club, a private, non- profit 501c(3) organization, was founded in 1981 when two area leagues, TRAVL and Fan League, merged and opened what was our first location (RVC East) at 3300 West Marshall Street in Richmond, Virginia.
 The nightly leagues consisted of men’s, women’s and co-ed teams at various levels and was open only to adults.

 The popularity of league play at RVC grew tremendously during the 1980’s, resulting in a much needed expansion.
 In the fall of 1991, RVC West, with six courts at 1907 Westmoreland Street, opened its doors to the membership.
 These two locations, housing a total of ten courts, served RVC until January, 2010.
 After a long search for the right location, the Board of Directors purchased and renovated RVC’s current home at 2921 Byrdhill Rd.
-This location boasts 12 indoor courts and outdoor space for volleyball, tailgating and more, making RVC one of the largest volleyball-dedicated facilities in the world.
+This location boasts 12 indoor courts and outdoor space for volleyball, tailgating and more, making RVC one of the largest volleyball-dedicated facilities in the region

 In March 2018, RVC expanded it’s operations with a 50, 000 sq. ft. facility which houses 8 courts, in partnership with Chesterfield Parks & Recreation.
 Located at the Stonebridge Shopping Center, 200 Karl Linn Drive in Chesterfield County, (RVC Stonebridge) it’s conveniently surrounded by shops and restaurants as well as easy access to the interstate.
 The following May 2018, RVC Westmoreland was closed down.